 When you cannot apply for correction, revocation, or review of a decision made by the Régie, you can usually appeal the decision to the Court of Quebec.

 The right to appeal a Régie decision to the Court of Quebec is not automatic.
 First, you must submit a document asking the court for permission to appeal.
-This document must be delivered by bailiff or registered mail to the opposing side and filed in the office of the court within 30 days of the date of the Régie decision.
+This document must be delivered by bailiff to the opposing side and filed in the office of the court within 30 days of the date of the Régie decision.